Suzy the Shepherdess

 Kiki the Llama Kiki, my current llama, on duty since October 2020.

 Early one morning soon after we had moved to Stockton, I found a dead sheep.
 I won’t gross you out with details, but from the remains I could tell the sheep had been attacked by a dog or a coyote.
 Two weeks later I found another dead sheep.
-I talked to a local coyote hunter who said our local pack traveled in a large area, but returned about every other week.
+I talked to a local coyote hunter who said our local pack traveled in a large area, but returned about every two weeks.
 Unless I did something, he said I could expect to find a dead sheep every two weeks.

 A 19th century farmer with the same problem would have killed any coyote, dog or wolf bothering his livestock using traps, poison, or a good old-fashioned musket.